d6y/lift-cookbook/docs/0500-Around/0210-Repeating-actions.md

 Discussion
 ----------

+Without the `Stop` message your actor would continue to be rescheduled until the JVM exits.
+This may be acceptable, but note that during development with SBT, without the `Stop` message, you will continue to schedule tasks after issuing the `container:stop` command.

 Schedule return a `ScheduledFuture[Unit]` from the Java concurrency library, which allows you to `cancel` the activity.

-The above example makes use of the Lift `TimeHelpers`, but there are variant calls that accept `Long` millisecond values.

-Without the `Stop` message your actor would continue to be rescheduled until the JVM exits.

 See Also
 --------